SteveSmith16384/OverblownGame/README.md

 ## Map Editor
 The map editor is still in development, and will only work properly by running the game from source (so the data files can be written back).
-The map editor will always edit the file "core/assets/maps/map_editor.json", so rename whatever map file you want to edit to that name.

 To edit the available texures, manually edit the map json file.